 Birth Reclaiming Ceremony – Healing When Your Birth Didn’t Go To Plan

-We currently live in an age where intervention at birth is rife – some of it being life saving, much of it unnecessary.
-Even if you did loads of research into natural birth and put things into place to avoid intervention, things can still unfold how you least hoped for.
+We’re living in an age where intervention at birth is rife.
+Some of it being life saving, much of it unnecessary.
+Even if you research as much as you can about natural birth and put things into place to avoid intervention, things can still unfold how you least hoped for.

 What Is A Birth Reclaiming Ceremony?

-Women who nurture and understand grief around birth experiences have been offering rituals and ceremonies to help struggling new mothers process their difficult feelings, enabling them to move on to be the mother they want to be, through healing birth release ceremonies.
+Nurturing women who understand grief around birth experiences have been offering birth reclaiming rituals and ceremonies to help struggling new mothers process their difficult feelings.
+Because women are often judged for feeling badly about their birth experience, they tend to keep these difficult feelings to themselves.

 Lisa Chalmers from Australian Doulas has helped several post-natal mothers with a birth release ceremony.
 She says, “I think it is so important that a woman doesn’t do this alone… we need our pain validated and this can be so emotional for women.”